Builds

 Incremental Build

 DataSpace internally stores the transforms as folders, code as files, and the produced datasets as parquet files.
-To perform an incremental build, the existing parquet file from the transform can be manually read and concatenated to the new calculations.
+To perform an incremental build, the existing Parquet file from the transform can be manually read and concatenated to the new calculations.

-import pandas as pd
+import polars as pl

 from datetime import datetime